EPPO-Q-bank

 Our objective

 The aim of the EPPO-Q-bank is to support diagnostic activities of phytosanitary organizations: national plant protection organizations, general inspection bodies, and private laboratories.
-The descriptions of the items in the databases are an indispensable tool to identify and detect harmful quarantine organisms.
+The analysis of DNA sequences (e.g. barcodes) is increasingly used for diagnostics in phytosanitary laboratories.
+Barcoding uses short DNA sequences specific to a well-defined taxon for species identification.
+A database with reliable sequences generated from vouchered biological material is an indispensable tool to detect and identify harmful quarantine organisms.

 EPPO-Q-bank comprises data of properly documented species and strains present in collections.
 Depending on the collection, these may be obtained for further studies or used as controls in identification and detection tests.